edswafford/SimRacingFFB/docs/SimRacingFFB-Requirements.md

   1. Read telemetry data from the active game
   2. Generate a force feedback signal
   3. Send the force feedback signal to the active wheel
-- The loop shall be externally controllable (start, stop, pause).
+- The loop shall be controllable (start, stop, pause).
 - The loop shall operate at a predictable and configurable update rate.

 ---